samumantha/research-software-engineering/presentation_PDC25.md

 <br>
 <br>

-- RSE is part of computational research, but not often taught.
+- RSE is part of computational research, but not often taught

 - "You don't know what you don't know"